CarlosMarquezGarcia/django-rest-api-blog/README.md

-# django-rest-api-blog
+# Django REST API - Blog
-REST API build with Python and Django, includes scripts and configurations ready for deployment.
+A Blog REST API build with Python and Django, includes scripts and configurations ready for deployment.